maxime-tournier/maxime-tournier.github.com/notes/category-theory.md

 This commutative diagram is called the *naturality square* for
 $$\alpha$$.
-The natural transformation $$\alpha$$ is completely determined by its components (and associated naturality squares), which are generally used as its definition.
+The natural transformation $$\alpha$$ is completely determined by its components (and associated naturality squares), which are generally used as its definition:

+> A natural transformation is given by a morphism (component) between
+> each pair of mapped objects, such that this morphism plays nicely
+> with mapped morphisms.

 ## Functor Categories